Tiki Décor Guide: How to Create an Awesome Tiki Space

 The topic of cultural appropriation is an important one.
 But we caution that it must be looked at objectively and without emotion.
 It must be balanced with cultural appreciation because there is a big difference between the two.
 When you travel to far off lands and meet local citizens and artists as we have, you will find that not all cultural representations are insensitive or bad.
 Regarding Tiki, it does go both ways.
 Certain elements of it can be off-putting while others should not be.
 So let’s expand on this a bit.

 Some of the original artwork used by the first Tiki bars and restaurants back in the 1930’s and 40’s implied that life in the Pacific Islands was nothing short of idyllic and that they were full of beautiful, idealized, scantily clad women, usually in scenes representing elements of the tropics.
-The imagery of palm trees, tiki statues and gods, fiery volcanoes, and native housing made from bamboo and thatched roofs were all combined into an artistic style that in some instances, became a commercialized and almost cartoonish concept of the tropics.
+The imagery of palm trees, Tiki statues and gods, fiery volcanoes, and native housing made from bamboo and thatched roofs were all combined into an artistic style that in some instances, became a commercialized and almost cartoonish concept of the tropics.

 Photo Credit: Jim Heimann Collection/Getty Images